samhaimes/Planner-WPF-EF/README.md

 * Next Sprint need to take it step my step & take breaks so I have fresh eyes

 #### Sprint 2 Retrospective
+* Made a lot more progress in the second sprint
+* Following from Sprint 1 Retrospective
+  * Worked on making my user stories smaller and was able to add more functionality to GUI doing this, still more work to do on this so hoping for improvement Sprint 3
+  * Sorted my GUI by splitting onto 3 windows
+  * Ensured I had more breaks which helped solve problems faster
+* Next Sprint I need to make sure I have a unit test for each method before moving on to the next method

 #### Sprint 3 Retrospective